 During the day, students will be with instructors, coordinators, and/or teaching assistants at all times.
-During afternoons and evenings, residential students will be supervised by the Residential Counselors, the Residence Hall Director, the Camp Coordinator, and/or the Camp Director.
-Overnight, students will be with Residential Counselors and the Residence Hall Director.
+During afternoons and evenings, residential students will be supervised by the LYNX Leaders (residential counselors), the Residence Hall Director, the Camp Coordinator, and/or the Camp Director.
+Overnight, students will be with the LYNX Leaders and the Residence Hall Director.
 The Camp Coordinator and Director will be on call.
 The Auraria Campus Police Department is available on-campus at all times.
 The health form in your acceptance packet will detail our procedures for medical emergencies.

 How do I arrange transportation to the LYNX Camp?